 With over 240 Officers and Yachtsmen and numerous uniform changes required on a daily basis - the Laundry was very busy and very hot.
-Britannia was the only ship in the Royal Navy to have such a large Laundry (partly due to her potential secondary role as a hospital ship), staffed by its own crew, since the Royal Yacht was one of very few Royal Navy ships that did not have a Chinese Laundry service.
+Britannia was the only ship in the Royal Navy to have such a large Laundry; this was partly due to her potential secondary role as a hospital ship.
+The Laundry was staffed by its own crew, since the Royal Yacht was one of very few Royal Navy ships that did not have a Chinese Laundry service.

 The Engine Room

-An immaculate room of gleaming brass and chrome and white enamel - a testament to British engineering at its best.
+An immaculate room of gleaming brass, chrome and white enamel, a testament to British engineering at its best.
 The engines steamed over 1 million nautical miles over 40 years with barely a problem.
-They turned out a total of 12,000 horsepower and drove Britannia and her four-bladed propellers, to a maximum of 22.5 knots.
+They turned out a total of 12,000 horsepower and drove Britannia and her four-bladed propellers to a maximum of 22.5 knots.
 The Queen was particularly fond of the Engine Room and would often take guests down to see it after dinner.
 When America's General Norman Schwarzkopf was shown Britannia's spotless Engine Room in 1992, he was reported as saying: 'Okay.
 I've seen the museum piece.
 Now, where's the real engine room?'
-It is true that the Engine Room, with its chrome dials and old fashioned steam turbines, has an air of antiquity.
+It is true that the Engine Room, with its dials and old fashioned steam turbines, has an air of antiquity.